jozefwells/Java-Projects/Java BTree/README.md

 ### IntelliJ IDEA
 This project can be opened with [IntelliJ IDEA](https://www.jetbrains.com/idea/).

-:bulb: HINT: As a student, you can get [IntelliJ IDEA](https://www.jetbrains.com/idea/) for free ([using an academic license](https://www.jetbrains.com/community/education/#students)) by signing up with your BSU email.

 :book: See this [wiki page for additional instructions to run this project in IntelliJ IDEA](https://github.com/BoiseState/CS321_Bioinformatics/wiki/Instructions-to-run-in-IntelliJ-IDEA).

 ### VSCode